 Regardless of the size of your garden, you can grow winter vegetables that do well in your climate.
 Plant the vegetables close together for a big harvest.

+If you only have a small yard or balcony, you can still grow winter vegetables, too.
 How?
 By planting the vegetables in pots and crates.
 Peas and beans are perfect examples of vegetables that use up less space on your balcony.